crismc/rpi_i2c_oled/README.md

 I2C OLED Controller for Raspberry Pi
 ====================================

-Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64-bit).
+Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64-bit) that utilize the SSD1306 chipset.
 This works as a standalone service and can run on a standard Raspberry Pi running Raspian.

+**This addon leverages the original [Adafruit Python SSD1306](https://github.com/adafruit/Adafruit_Python_SSD1306) and [GPIO](https://github.com/adafruit/Adafruit_Python_GPIO) libraries, which have been deprecated.
+However, I have taken the nessassary parts out of this and bundled them into this I2C module avoiding the need for GPIO and relying on the Raspberry Pi's I2C setup.**

 <a href="https://www.buymeacoffee.com/jedimeat" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>